Jongsook Kim Kemper

 III.
 Regulation of SIRT1 in Physiology and Disease.
 Sirtuin 1 (SIRT1) is a NAD+-dependent deacetylase that functions as a key metabolic/energy sensor and mediates homeostatic responses to nutrient availability.
 Mounting evidence indicates that SIRT1 shows beneficial impacts on metabolism and energy balance.
 Importantly, SIRT1 activity and levels are decreased in obesity and aged animals but the underlying mechanisms are largely unknown.
 Our group has shown that SIRT1 is a critical determinant of acetylation levels of FXR and SREBP-1c and modulate their activity in regulation of metabolic pathways.
 For example, deacetylation of SREBP-1c decreases its gene activity by inhibiting DNA binding and promoting protein degradation.
 We further showed that SIRT1 levels and activity are decreased by microRNA-34a, which is highly elevated in obesity.
 We continue to study how SIRT1 expression and activity are dynamically regulated during fasting/feeding cycles in physiological conditions and how dysregulated in metabolic diseases.

 IV.
-MicroRNA-34a as a Key Regulator of Energy Metabolism.
+MicroRNAs as Key Regulators of Energy Metabolism and Liver Injury.
 MiR-34a is highly elevated in obese animals and also in obesity patents.
 We have shown that elevated miR-34a underlies metabolic dysfunction associated with obesity.
 Particularly, in recent studies (MCB, 2014), we show that elevated miR-34a in obesity inhibits fat browning by suppressing the browning activators, FGF21 and SIRT1.
 Downregulation of miR-34a in diet-induced obese mice reduced adiposity and increased mitochondria functions.
 Strikingly, downregulation of miR-34a dramatically increased beige depots in all types of white fats and increased additional browning in brown fat.
 Mechanistically, downregulation of miR-34a increased expression of the FGF21 receptor complex, FGFR1/βKL, and SIRT1, resulting in deacetylation of the key thermogenic coactivator PGC-1α and induction of the browning-related genes, Ucp1, Pgc-1a, and Prdm16.
 In previous studies, we also showed that downregulation of miR-34a dramatically decreased liver fat levels and improved insulin sensitivity.
 Targeting miR-34a may provide an attractive option for treating obesity-related diseases, including fatty liver and type 2 diabetes.

 Kim Y, Byun S, Zhang Y, Seok S, Kemper B, Ma J, J.K.
 Kemper (2015).
 (Kim, Byun, and Zhang equally contributed to this study; Ma and Kemper are co-corresponding authors), Liver ChIP-seq analysis in FGF19- treated mice reveals SHP as a global transcriptional partner of SREBP-2.
-Genome Biology, in press.
+Genome Biology, 16:268.